Advanced Windows Malware Analysis

 - A laptop capable of running 2 virtual machines

-- Windows 7 or 8 VM installed.
+- Windows 10 VM installed.
 VMs for testing can be downloaded from here

 - For static analysis, IDA Pro is most preferred, but Ghidra is acceptable